“Francesco Garolfi is one of the best musicians I’ve ever worked with.”

 He appears, as a character, in two Massimo Carlotto’s novels: “Per tutto l’oro del mondo” and “Blues per cuori fuorilegge e vecchie puttane” – Edizioni E/O.

 In 2019, he completed the creation of his new instrumental record, an ideal sequel to the previous Wild.
 Furthermore, collected the musical ideas and lyrics written over years of touring, he recorded and published Sono Solo, single and video that anticipates his first album of unreleased tracks in Italian, characterized by the mix of songwriting and overseas influences, evident in the use of the lap steel guitar (in the style of Ben Harper, David Lindley, Ry Cooder) and fingerpicking.
-The lyrics of his unpublished songs are selected for the final of the InediTO Colline di Torino 2019 Literary Prize.
+His unpublished songs are selected for the semifinal of the Prize L’Artista Che Non C’era 2019 and for the final of the InediTO Colline di Torino 2019 Literary Prize.